curl/everything-curl/protocols-protocols.md

 Both new versions of existing protocols and entirely new protocols are usually developed by persons or teams that feel that the existing ones are not good enough.
-Something with them makes them not suitable for a particular use case or perhaps some new idea has popped up that could be applied to improve things.
+Something about them makes them not suitable for a particular use case or perhaps some new idea has popped up that could be applied to improve things.

-Of course nothing prevents anyone from developing a protocol entirely on their own at their own pleasure in their own backyard, the major protocols are usually brought to the IETF at a fairly early stage where they are then discussed, refined, debated and polished and then eventually hopefully turned into a published RFC document.
+Of course, nothing prevents anyone from developing a protocol entirely on their own at their own pleasure in their own backyard, but the major protocols are usually brought to the IETF at a fairly early stage where they are then discussed, refined, debated and polished and then eventually, hopefully, turned into a published RFC document.

 Software developers then read the RFC specifications and deploy their code in the world based on their interpretations of the words in those documents.
-It sometimes turn out that some of the specifications are subject for vastly different interpretations or sometimes the engineers are just lazy and ignore sound advice in the specs and still deploy something that isn't adhering.
+It sometimes turn out that some of the specifications are subject to vastly different interpretations or sometimes the engineers are just lazy and ignore sound advice in the specs and deploy something that doesn't adhere.
-Writing software that interoperates with other implementations of the specifications can therefore end up to be hard work.
+Writing software that interoperates with other implementations of the specifications can therefore end up being hard work.

 ## How much do protocols change?

 Like software, protocol specifications are frequently updated and new protocol versions are created.

-Most protocols allow some level of extensibility and makes new extensions showing up over time, extensions that make sense to support.
+Most protocols allow some level of extensibility which makes new extensions show up over time, extensions that make sense to support.

-The interpretation of a protocol sometimes change even if the spec remains the same.
+The interpretation of a protocol sometimes changes even if the spec remains the same.

 The protocols mentioned in this chapter are all "Application Protocols", which means they are transferred over more lower level protocols, like TCP, UDP and TLS.
-They are also themselves protocols that change over time, get new features and get attacked so that new ways of handling security etc forces curl to adapt and change.
+They are also themselves protocols that change over time, get new features and get attacked so that new ways of handling security etc. forces curl to adapt and change.

 ## About adhering to standards and who's right